HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 -   **Required options for LiveSync Pull Theme**

-    Use this attribute to specify the theme name of the collection created under WebDAV server in DX:
+    Use this attribute to specify the Theme System Name (or Theme Title) of the theme created under WebDAV server in DX:

     ```shell
     -themeName <value>
     ```

-    Use this attribute to specify the theme file path that contains all static files to be pulled into DX theme, it accepts either folder path of the WebDAV theme collection:
+    Use this attribute to specify the theme folder path where DX theme static files will be placed.
+It accepts a folder path:

     ```shell
     -themePath <value>